MikeyMike007/haskell_tutorial/006-modules/README.md

 findKey key = snd . head . filter (\(k, v) -> key == k)
 ```

-- If we dont find the key, it will return the head of an empty vector which throws a runtime error.
-Solution:
+As discussed, If we dont find the key, it will return the head of an empty vector which throws a runtime error.
+Following code provides a solution,

 ```haskell
 findKey' :: (Eq k) => k -> [(k, v)] -> Maybe v